-Over a Jaljeera drink that very kindly offered me, I asked her to share some memories of her father and that is when she told me about her growing up in this very house.
+Over a Jaljeera drink that she very kindly offered me, I asked her to share some memories of her father.
+That is when she told me about her growing up in this very house.
 She spoke about how her father Mallikarjun Mansur used to get up at 4 AM and do his ‘Abhyaas’ or Singing practice.
 She said he could sing at any hour and once he was singing the world ceased to exist for him.
 She recalled how she and her siblings were supposed to sing Sanskrit shlokas every evening at least for an hour before dinner.
-When I asked her which ones, she sang a bit of Siddhalingam Strotra for me.
+When I asked her which ones, she sang a bit of Siddhalingam Stotra for me.
 It was overwhelming to hear her sing only for me.

 I was curious if the house was always white and she said – yes, this was the favorite color of my father and he always wore white.
 I am sure I have seen some white houses before but somehow the white color at Mallikarjun Mansur’s house oozed out an aura of purity.
 She pointed me to the pictures of him eating at home and performing pooja.

-All this while a Mallikarjun Mansur was singing in the background and I really wanted to pick up some of his music there and then.
-Incidentally the only literature available was in Kannada – a language that I cannot read.
-Govt of Karnataka is doing a great job in maintaining these museums in Dharwad – I hope they also keep literature and music at venue so that visitors can pick them up and the knowledge about our great maestros travels far and wide.
+All this while a Mallikarjun Mansur was singing in the background.
+I really wanted to pick up some of his music there and then.
+Incidentally, the only literature available was in Kannada – a language that I cannot read.
+Govt of Karnataka is doing a great job in maintaining these museums in Dharwad.
+I hope they also keep literature and music at the venue so that visitors can pick them up and the knowledge about our great maestros travels far and wide.

 It is an experience to be in the space where an art form was nurtured, where a great musician did his daily practice and to top it all hear it all from his daughter.

-I left the museum, happy & content and I hope this blog post sends some more visitors to Mallikarjun Mansur Museum in Dharwad.
+I left the museum, happy & content.
+I hope this blog post sends some more visitors to Mallikarjun Mansur Museum in Dharwad.